 The Romance Behind The Matildaville Ruins

 Legend has it that Matildaville was named by its founder Henry “Light Horse Harry” Lee, for his first wife, Matilda Lee.
-(Harry was the father of the legendary Confederate officer General Robert E. Lee).
+(Harry was a Revolutionary War hero in his own right and father of Robert E. Lee, the famed Confederate General in the Civil War).

 Born in 1764, Matilda was the daughter of the Honorable Philip Ludwell Lee and Elizabeth Steptoe.
 She married Henry Lee in April of 1782 at Stratford Hall, and died in 1790.
 (And yes, they were second cousins, which was not unusual at the time).